Willy Adames Player Props: Brewers vs. Mets

 Mets Pitching Rankings (2022)

-- Mets pitchers combined to allow 169 total home runs at a clip of one per game (12th in the league).
+- Mets pitchers combined to allow 169 total home runs at a clip of one per game (12th in baseball).

-- Carrasco makes his first start of the season for the Mets.
+- The Mets will send Scherzer (1-0) out for his second start of the season.

-- The 36-year-old righty last appeared Tuesday, Oct.
-4 against the Washington Nationals, when he started and went four innings.
+- His last appearance was on Thursday against the Miami Marlins, when the righty tossed six innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.